Measurement-induced phase transition in a classical, chaotic many-body system: KCA System and Measures of Information Spreading

 The tendency of local perturbations to either decay or spread is typically diagnosed with the \emph{global Hamming distance} \cite{Derrida_1986},

-between two copies of the system $\sigma^{A,B}(x,t)$ which differ by a single inverted site in the initial state at $t=0$ (as illustrated by the two sheets of Fig.~\ref{fig:schematic}).
-This measure is then ensemble-averaged over realisations with the same probability $p$.
+between as the fraction of differing sites between two copies of the system $\sigma^{A,B}(x,t)$ which differ by a single inverted site in the initial state at $t=0$.
+Numerical studies of the KCA system are based on a Monte Carlo (MC) sampling over the random rules.
+As illustrated by the two sheets of Fig.~\ref{fig:schematic}, in each simulation instance two copies are instantiated with an identical configuration except one perturbed central site and then propagated under the same rules.
+The Hamming distance is evaluated via Eq.~\ref{hammdist}, where the average is performed over many MC instances a this given probability $p$.
 The distance grows linearly in time in the chaotic phase up to the physical boundary of the system, and decays to zero in the frozen phase, hence mirroring the behavior of the entanglement entropy of quantum many-body phases, see Fig.~\ref{phasediagram}.
-In our previous work, we argued that the classical OTOC analog is a spatially resolved {\it local} Hamming distance \cite{SWLiu2021}
+In our previous work, we argued that the classical OTOC analog is a spatially resolved {\it local} Hamming distance, or decorrelator, \cite{SWLiu2021}

-related to the global one by $H(t) = N^{-1}\sum_x D(x,t)$.
-The OTOC measures the local growth of perturbations in the model, which have been shown to be well described by a velocity-dependent Lyapunov exponent \cite{PhysRevB.98.144304}
+related to the global distance by $H(t) = N^{-1}\sum_x D(x,t)$.
+The OTOC measures the spacial growth of perturbations in the system, which have been shown to be well described by a velocity-dependent Lyapunov exponent \cite{PhysRevB.98.144304}

 This result holds in the long-time limit, in the chaotic phase sufficiently far from the phase transition (\textit{i.e.} for $p$ sufficiently larger than $p_c$ such that the critical behavior is negligible).
 This OTOC is disorder-averaged, but a single-shot instance is used in the mapping to a percolation system and will become important in our study of the critical regime.